Ila-bura/mewmes/README.md

 6. ProfileDataContext.js : provide un/follow ability to authorised user via popular profiles componenet and profile page component.
 7. useRedirect.js : redirects a user to another page if they are not authorised to be on the page they are trying to access.
 8. useClickOutsideToggle.js : Implemented for the mobile dropdown nav component, which allows users to close the expanded navbar by tapping/clicking outside the navbar.

-   - It hasn't been reused for another feature yet but will be for future feature.
-   - One of my future feature will potentially crowd the navbar with too many navlinks so I am planning to use a dropdown menu in the desktop navbar and will have to implement it for that feature eventually.
-   - See the [Home page wireframe](readme/home_page.png) for this design feature

 9. utils.js : supplies functionality to all of the components that utilise the Infinite Scroll.

 [Back to top](#contents)